At a crossroads: New York’s status as a global fashion capital

 Without targeted interventions to support the fashion ecosystem, the New York fashion sector may become less relevant on the global stage.
 In that case, it also would contribute less to the city’s economy and its appeal to talent, consumers, and tastemakers worldwide.

 Now more than ever, this critical moment requires a collaborative effort among private and public players in fashion and adjacent industries to revitalize the sector.
 Together, they can find new ways to support fashion talent with more resources, infrastructure, and connections to develop new brands.
-As a result, New York could retain and reinforce its leadership in what it has always represented—entrepreneurship, creativity, diversity, and innovation—while preserving its enduring legacy as the fashion capital to the world.
+As a result, New York could retain and reinforce its leadership in what it has always represented—entrepreneurship, creativity, diversity, and innovation—while preserving its enduring legacy as the world’s fashion capital.

 Explore a career with us